fhamonic/knapsack/README.md

 # Easy Knapstack

 Optimized implementation of very simple branch and bound algorithms for 0-1 and unbounded Knapstack problems.
+It is not meant to be a hard use solver but a simple and efficient one for small to medium instances.

 [![Generic badge](https://img.shields.io/badge/C++-17-blue.svg?style=flat&logo=c%2B%2B)](https://en.cppreference.com/w/cpp/17)
 [![Generic badge](https://img.shields.io/badge/CMake-3.12+-blue.svg?style=flat&logo=cmake)](https://cmake.org/cmake/help/latest/release/3.12.html)